What Systemic Nickel Allergy Syndrome Actually Looked Like For Me

 My allergist ran a bunch of tests to figure out what was causing my symptoms.
 We did all sorts of tests like allergy panels, environmental checks, and dietary analyses, but didn't get clear answers at first.
 So, my allergist suggested some more specialized testing to dig deeper.

-We looked into specific triggers and systemic reactions using advanced methods like blood tests for specific antibodies and in-depth assessments of my exposure history.
+We looked into specific triggers and systemic reactions using blood tests for specific antibodies and in-depth assessments of my exposure history.
 It was thorough and, at times, overwhelming, but it helped us get to the bottom of things!

 Patch Testing: A Crucial Step